 The Rule of Law:

 Our school rules were created with the children and parents and encourage them to be safe, responsible and respectful.
 Children are taught about making right and wrong choices and the consequences of making the wrong decision.
-The importance of Laws, whether they be those that affect the class, school, or our country, are reinforced regularly in school assemblies, collective worship, PSHE, RE and other aspects of the curriculum.
+The importance of Laws, whether they be those that affect the class, school, or our country, are reinforced regularly in collective worship, and throughout all aspects of the curriculum.
 Pupils are taught the value and reasons behind laws: that they govern and protect us; the responsibilities that this involves and the consequences when laws are broken.
 Visits to and visitors from authorities such as the Police; Fire Service; paramedics etc. are regular parts of our school calendar and help reinforce this message.

 We define ourselves as Christian schools and as such are there for everyone.